 The CDD database was built for users who have no prior experience with scientific database navigation.
 In this lesson we will quickly go over key concepts of a vault and project and main application tabs, before diving into details in subsequent lessons.
 You will learn the initial steps of logging in and setting up your first CDD project- a required step before any other data can be added.

-Your CDD account must be created by CDD support if you plan to import any of your private data into CDD.
-If this hasn't been done already, ask your own vault administrator to submit a request to CDD support, or you can always sign yourself up for a free read-only public access account.
-Once the account is created, you will receive an auto-generated e-mail from email@example.com with your initial log-in information.
+Your CDD user-account must be created by CDD support if you plan to import any of your private data into the vault.
+If this hasn't been done already, ask your own vault administrator to do this for you, or you can always sign yourself up for a free read-only public access account.
+Once the account is created, you will receive an auto-generated e-mail from firstname.lastname@example.org with your initial log-in information.
 If you do not find this e-mail in your inbox, it may have gone to spam, or was blocked by your mail server.
-The best way to avoid these problems is to simply add the firstname.lastname@example.org address to your contacts list.
+The best way to avoid these problems is to simply add the email@example.com address to your contacts list.

 Members are assigned a vault-wide user role, which will determine privileges across all projects.
 To learn what your role is, look in the top right corner of the blue CDD header: your role is shown right below your name.
 Click on the role to learn what privileges you have.
 This article describes all vault roles in detail.
 Typically, there will be one or two power-users with Vault Admin and Full Access roles, while the majority of members are either Read-Add, or Read-Export.